Cyrus-d/babel-plugin-typescript-type-converter/README.md

 > Does not support converting external type references (as Babel has no type information) without
 > the `typeCheck` option being enabled.

+> Will add folder named `.cache` to the root of project

 ## Examples

 Supports class components that define generic props.